1Regina/GrammaticalFramework_Book/README.md

     (Explanation: regNoun "boy" calls mkNoun function with the arguments. w = "boy" and ws = "boys")
 1. With resource FoodEng, why do i still need a abstract Food ..comparing agst BooleanE3.
 (Correct.
 See Inari rgl-tutorial https://github.com/inariksit/rgl-tutorial)
 2. See regNounNomGen for complex Noun in ResEng.gf Should it be 2 or 3 arguments < Str -> Str -> Str -> regNounNomGen.
 (Code is now changed and updated.
 Old is deleted.)
 3. Is my case expression in table for allVerb in ResEng.gf correct? if yes, i can get rid of regVerb correct?
-4. UmlautE4 syntax error
+(Yes. allVerb is more comprehensive than the regVerb so keep allVerb, rid regVerb)
+4. UmlautE4 syntax error (corrected.
+Use this instead of gf tutorial one. remove "in umlaut at end... and param" dont need since the string are not called again like in ResEng into other functions.
+Run command ```i -retain UmlautE4.gf``` and then ```cc umlautGalore "boy"``` )
 5. OverloadEng - need to take care of all 5 scenarios in irregVerb for PresentPl altho no modification eg sing -> sing since  "in worstCaseVerb sings sing singing sang sung ;" last line has 5 arguments.
+(Code is updated.
+Note that PresentPl is taken care of/ passed along in worstCaseVerb.
+All PresentSg and Continous is taken care of irregVerb. ```i -retain OverloadEng.gf``` and ```cc -trace regVerb "walk"``` and 5 argu for worstCaseVerb)
-6. OverloadEng - syntax error
+6. OverloadEng - syntax error  (solved)
 7. Commands to run to get dependency graph to show module structures
     1.  i -retain Shopping.gf
     2.  dependency_graph   << or use dg for abbreviation >>
     3.  ! dot -Tpng _gfdepgraph.dot >diamond.png
-8.  more question : p108 4.14 prefix oper in OverloadEng pre { } why the yellow syntax colour comes on is bcos pre { } is missing type with case pre of  etc
+8.  more question : p108 4.14 prefix oper in OverloadEng pre { } why the yellow syntax colour comes on is bcos pre { } is missing type with case pre of  etc. (Solved and can load anywhere.
+Mistaken as Haskell file)
 9. Notes: p109 Tokens can be created in the following ways:
     1.  quoted string; "foo"
     2.  gluing: t + s
     3.  predefiined operations: init, tail, tk, dp
     4.  pattern matching over strings: "y" => "ies"
     5.  prefix-dependent choices: pre { ..}
-10. prefix.gf to discuss  Meng question
+10. prefix.gf to discuss  Meng question.
+(Done. need a table of cases) 21.<Ch05>
-21.<Ch05>
    1. Read again of the Resource Grammar Library at S5.4 p115, 116 for notes.
    2. ?
-Should FoodsRGLEng be linked with Ch04 ResEng.gf
+Should FoodsRGLEng be linked with Ch04 ResEng.gf.
+(Ans: After all the hardwork to create ResEng.gf.
+Use --# -path=../Chapter04/ at top line in FoodsRGLEng.gf)
    3. Ex 5.0 Commands to run
       1. gr
       2. gr Pred ? ? |l